Code-Institute-Submissions/Dia-eaties-2/README.md

 ### Create Recipe

-- Create a recipe for registered users so users can be part of the webiste experience
+- Create a recipe for registered users so that users can be part of the webiste experience
 ![image of create recipe](media/create-recipe.JPG)